Street name: Grammar

 In languages that have grammatical cases, the specific part of a road name is typically in the possessive or genitive case, meaning "the road of [Name]".
 Where the specific is an adjective (as in "High Street"), however, it is inflected to match the generic.

 Street renaming

+Street names are usually renamed after political revolutions and regime changes for ideological reasons.
+In postsocialist Romania, after 1989, the percentage of street renaming ranged from 6% in Bucharest, and 8% in Sibiu, to 26% in Timișoara.